egillmagnus/Quntitative-Methods-to-Assess-Sustainability/Content/Exam Questions/3 - LCA, LCC, MFA, IO, EEIO, and CBA.md

 ### ✅ ALWAYS TRUE

+- Can be used to evaluate the economic cost of a good or a service over its lifecycle.
 - Includes **CAPEX + OPEX** ( CAPITAL EXPENCES  + OPERATIONAL EXPENCES)
 - Covers **entire lifetime**
 - Uses **monetary units**